manytask/manytask/README.md

 * `manytask` instance - web application managing students' grades (in google sheet) and deadlines (web page)

 So the main aims of `manytask`:
-* Store amd manage students' grades
+* Store and manage students' grades (store, provide, show, edit, ect)
 * Show web page with grades and deadlines for student
 * Manage users and repositories creation